darothen/superdroplet/README.md

 - re-added some manual case setting configuration.
 With a Bott-like initial population and a re-scaling of number and box volume, can reproduce bi-modal droplet growth!!!!

 - Biggest sticking point seems to be that the larger droplets grow too fast and congeal into a larger mode too quickly.
-This seems related to the terminal velocity; using the parameterization from Simmel et al (2002), decrease the Tv by about a factor of 10, which slows down droplet growth.
+This seems related to the terminal velocity; using the parameterization from Simmel et al (2002), decrease the Tv by about a factor of 10, which slows down droplet growth, and fixes the problem.
+It also matches the figure from Lamb and Verlinde (9.5; p 392) really well.